 When peace finally came between the United States and Great Britain, the colonists acquired the territory east of the Mississippi and north of the 31st latitude.
 Spain disputed the United States claim south of the latitude of 30-28 and only released the claim after Gen. Thomas R. Pinkney visited Madrid in 1795.
 Spain continued to hold some control of the disputed territory until 1798.
+(Continued below)

 Rush to the West